PJW-NETDEV/Ansible_Cisco_IOS/readme.md

-Basic Ansible playbooks for Cisco IOS
+Ansible scripts for network nerds